HorseSword/joplin-heading-navigator/heading-navigator-documentation.md

 ### Panel UI Modules

 - `src/contentScripts/ui/headingPanel.ts`: renders the floating panel DOM, wires keyboard/mouse interactions, manages filtering, and emits preview/select/copy callbacks.
-Each heading exposes a hover-only copy button that triggers the clipboard flow.
+Each heading exposes a hover-only copy button that animates to a confirmation checkmark and fades out after copying.
 - `src/contentScripts/theme/panelTheme.ts`: derives theme-aware colors from the current editor styles and produces the CSS injected by `HeadingPanel`.

 ### Utilities & Data